 - 1 russet potato, peeled and diced

-- 1. In a large stockpot, heat the olive oil and butter over medium heat until the butter starts to foam.
-Add the pancetta and bacon and cook them for about 7 minutes or until the bacon is crispy.
-Add the garlic and cook the mixture for about 2 minutes or until the garlic has softened.
-Add the carrots, celery, and onions and cook the mixture for 10 to 12 minutes or until the vegetables are tender and lightly browned.
+- 1. In a large stock pot, heat the olive oil and butter over medium heat until the butter starts to foam.
+Add the pancetta and bacon and cook until the bacon is crisp, about 7 minutes.
+Add the garlic and cook until the garlic has softened, about 2 minutes.
+Add the carrots, celery, and onions and cook until the vegetables are tender and lightly browned, 10 to 12 minutes.

-- 2. Strain the chopped tomatoes through a fine-mesh sieve, pressing on the pulp to extract as much liquid as possible.
+- 2. Meanwhile, strain the chopped tomatoes through a fine-mesh sieve, pressing on the pulp to extract as much liquid as possible.

-- 5. Add the potatoes and cook the soup for about 15 minutes, stirring occasionally, or until the lentils and potatoes are tender.
+- 4. Add the potatoes and cook the soup for about 15 minutes more, stirring occasionally, or until the lentils and potatoes are tender.
 Add more chicken stock if the soup becomes too thick.